twisted/pydoctor/README.rst

   it is not certain that all of the source is even viewable below a single URL.
-  We now allow to add arbitrary paths to the system, but only the objects inside a module wich path is relative to the base directory can have a source control link generated at this point.
+  We now allow to add arbitrary paths to the system, but only the objects inside a module wich path is relative to the base directory can have a source control link generated.

 pydoctor 22.9.1
 ^^^^^^^^^^^^^^^